MAPS Behavioral Health Services

 What Happens Next

-- MAPS Behavioral Health Services coordinator will review referral, open case and assign staff member, and appointment will be scheduled
+- Our Services Coordinator will review referral, open case and assign staff member, and appointment will be scheduled

 - Student will receive pass to attend appointment**